The indie-friendly, privacy-respecting ad network

 Guild Ads example showing a real ad placement at the bottom of a live iPhone app screen

-Already live in real apps.
+Already running in real apps.

 Advertisers